bolzon2000/giftsgoodandbad/content/portfolio/tv.md

 weight = 0
 +++

 I woke up super early and installed this in the kitchen for her.
 She spends a lot of time baking or cooking for the kids so I thought it would be nice for her to be able to watch the news, Netflix or whatever else at the same time.
 Turns out I was right on this one!
 You can buy a 32" TV these days for under $200 so not a bad gift.
-Bought her something like the one listed below.
+Bought her something like the one listed.
 <!--more-->